AxelRothe/wranglebot/ReadMe.md

   - app syncs itself between devices in realtime
   - offload on one device and tag it at another studio
 - Open Source
-  - web-app and engine open source
+  - open NodeJS engine and browser client
   - written in NodeJS with Typescript
   - Javascript API, that uses chained commands and is easy to use without knowledge of the underlying code
   - fully controllable via REST API